FoxIO-LLC/ja4-nginx/README.md

 Because the JA4 module requires a small change to nginx core, we ship the module via GitHub releases along with a patch file.
 To create a patch file, clone nginx in a directory alongside this project.
 Then, use the following command to create the patch:

-`git diff --no-index ../nginx/src ./src > nginx.patch`
+`git diff --no-index ../nginx/src ./src > ja4-nginx-module/patches/nginx.patch`

 ### Parity with Nginx